droman892/restaurant-front-end/README.md

 ## Download and Installation

-You may work off the bootstrap resume template by one of the following:

 - Clone the repo: `git clone https://github.com/droman892/restaurant-front-end.git`

 ## Usage

-After the project files are downloaded, feel free to edit the HTML, CSS, and JavaScript files included with `public` directory to edit the website as you see fit.
+After the project files are downloaded, feel free to edit the HTML, CSS, and JavaScript files included with the `public` directory to edit the website as you see fit.
 To preview the changes you make to the code, you can open the `index.html` file in your web browser.